-Misunderstandings abound in e-mail.
+Misunderstandings abound in email.
 I’ve done that myself.
-You read an e-mail to find the Sender is either rude or insulting.
-Or they neglected to read your previous response and make claims they otherwise probably wouldn’t have — if they had read your e-mail.
+For example, you read an email to find the sender is either inappropriate or insulting.
+Or they neglected to read your previous response and make claims they otherwise probably wouldn’t have — if they had read your email.

 Jumping to Conclusions?

-Could be you’ve jumped to conclusions.
-Or it could be one side just did not take the time to make sure that their message and intent is clear.
-This opens the door to read into the e-mail things that are simply not there.
+It could be you’ve jumped to conclusions.
+Or it could be one side did not take the time to make sure that their message and intent were clear.
+This opens the door to read into the email things that are not there.

-That is why it is always so important if you get an e-mail that upsets you to:
+That is why it is always so crucial if you get an email that upsets you to:

-The cause of many a misunderstanding is due to one side not considering the repercussions of how the words they chose and how they chose to write them (formatting, bolding, red text, caps, etc.).
-Sometimes by simply reading an e-mail out loud you’ll find your perception changes.
-Give that a try before flying off the handle.
+The cause of many misunderstandings is one side not considering the repercussions of the words they chose and how they chose to write them (formatting, bolding, red text, caps, etc.).
+However, sometimes, you’ll find your perception changes by simply reading an email out loud.
+So give that a try before flying off the handle.

-The best rule of thumb is to just take time to cool off.
+The best rule of thumb is to take time to cool off.
 Typing out an emotional reply rarely solves anything.
-You may be surprised at the different point of view you will have when you review the e-mail the next day to decide even if a response is necessary.
+You may be surprised at the different points of view you will have when you review the email the next day to decide whether a response is even necessary.